snitilf/innovationshowcase/docs/summaries/NOTEBOOK_04_SUMMARY.md

 ## Conclusion

-This validation establishes sentiment analysis as a qualitative early warning indicator that complements quantitative governance indicators.
+This validation establishes sentiment analysis as a potential qualitative early warning indicator that may complement quantitative governance indicators in machine learning model training.
 The three key findings—sentiment captures corruption-related news, aligns with documented cases, and reveals transparency patterns—demonstrate valuable complementary information for corruption risk assessment.

+The validation provides the foundation for testing whether sentiment scores can function as a predictive feature in the Global Trust Engine's machine learning model.
+Since governance indicators are used to create risk labels, they must be excluded from the predictive feature set to avoid circular reasoning.
+Sentiment scores, alongside economic indicators, are prepared as alternative features that may enable the model to predict governance-based risk labels using leading indicators that signal corruption risk before governance metrics reflect institutional weaknesses.

-The validation provides the foundation for integrating sentiment analysis into the Global Trust Engine's machine learning model, where sentiment scores will serve as an additional predictive feature alongside governance and economic indicators.
-The comprehensive validation across 234 country-years, 19 countries, and 14 years (2010-2023) demonstrates that sentiment analysis is a reliable and meaningful indicator that enriches the Global Trust Engine's capacity as a data-driven early warning system for corruption risk in development contexts.
+The comprehensive validation across 234 country-years, 19 countries, and 14 years (2010-2023) demonstrates that sentiment analysis captures meaningful patterns (corruption visibility, transparency mechanisms) that are distinct from governance indicators.
+This establishes sentiment as a candidate predictive feature that may enrich the Global Trust Engine's capacity as a data-driven early warning system for corruption risk in development contexts, pending model training evaluation to determine whether sentiment contributes to predictive performance.